jasonmlee/investment_portfolio/README.md

 - **Efficient Frontier Visualization**: Shows optimal portfolios for different risk levels.
 - **Backtesting**: Evaluates portfolio performance against benchmarks.

+## Dependencies
+This project requires specific dependencies, which are listed in `environment.yml`.
+Follow these steps to set up the environment:

 ## Installation

 1. Clone the repository: